 In 2007, Director Jeremy Shilley noticed a lack of accessibility in the choral music community.
 There were few high quality performance opportunities for amateur singers and few opportunities for amateur singers to grow in their art.
 At the same time, choral music was opaque to the average listener.
 So Director Shilley founded the Sonoro Choral Society to make choral music even more egalitarian.
 Through his vision, our organization works to celebrate the arts through education among both our members and fans as well as deliver high quality, community-focused art.

-We are currently comprised of two performing ensembles, the Sonoro Women’s Choir (SWC) and the Sonoro Scandinavian Children’s Choir (SSCC).
+We are currently comprised of two performing ensembles, the Sonoro Women’s Choir (2011) and Elysium (2018).

 1. To provide performance opportunities for amateur musicians and to establish a supportive community dedicated to helping its members grow in confidence and vocal technique.